oybcst/oybcst.github.io/_build/html/_sources/gallery.md

-# Visualization

-Here are thumbnails of the Animations
+# A Tour of the Site

+Here is a visual overview of the site contents.
+Click the card to go directly to the item.

+## Animations
 ::::{grid}
 :gutter: 3